 Scholarships can be an important part of paying for a college education.
-For the 2019/20 school year, the Vancouver campus awarded more than $2 million in scholarships and tuition waivers to nearly 800 students.
-The average award was $2,725.
+For the 2020/21 school year, the Vancouver campus awarded more than $2 million in scholarships and academic tuition waivers to over 800 students.
+The average award was $2,500.

 WSU scholarships and awards

 WSU Vancouver students are eligible for both WSU systemwide scholarships and WSU Vancouver-specific scholarships.
-Submit the WSU General Scholarship application every year to be considered for all WSU scholarships.
+Submit the WSU General Scholarship Application every year to be considered for all WSU scholarships.
+Application deadline: Jan.
+31.

 If you qualify, the following scholarships are automatically awarded when you are offered admission to WSU Vancouver: